-We have completed eight clinical trials of PRX302 – including a Phase 3 trial l for the treatment of the lower urinary tract symptoms of BPH and a Phase 2a trial for the treatment of localized prostate cancer (PRX302-2-7 PCa).
+We have completed eight clinical trials of PRX302 – including a Phase 2a trial for the treatment of localized prostate cancer (PRX302-2-7) and a Phase 3 trial l for the treatment of the lower urinary tract symptoms of BPH.
+In March 2017, we initiated a second Phase 2 clinical trial to confirm the dose and optimize the delivery of topsalysin for the treatment of clinically significant localized prostate cancer.
+In the PLUS-1 study, PRX302 also demonstrated a favorable safety profile, with no evidence of any treatment related sexual or cardiovascular side effects.
 The Phase 3 trial, called PLUS-1, achieved its primary endpoint — a single treatment with PRX302 (topsalysin) demonstrated a statistically significant improvement in BPH symptoms over a 12 month period.
-In the PLUS-1 study, PRX302 also demonstrated a favorable safety profile, with no evidence of any treatment related sexual or cardiovascular side effects.
 In our completed PRX302-2-7 PCA trial, the one-time administration of topsalysin was well tolerated with no serious adverse events and no new safety signals being reported.
-Topsalysin demonstrated an ability to ablate tumor cells in 50 percent (9/18 patients) six months after treatment in a patient population with pre-identified, clinically significant prostate cancer.
+Topsalysin demonstrated an ability to ablate tumor cells in over 50 percent six months after treatment in a patient population with pre-identified, clinically significant prostate cancer.
 The results support advancing topsalysin for the treatment of localized prostate cancer into another Phase 2 study to confirm dose and optimize delivery.

 (pts treated with PRX302